Unit VII. Presence

 can determine the relationship between breath and energy as a felt sense.

 This is your life energy.
-Feel its movements and patterns in your
+Feel its movements and patterns in your body

-the Inner Body on page 93.
+Inner Body on page 93.

-3. Then do the exercise to flood your body with consciousness on
+3. Then do the exercise to flood your body with consciousness

-pages 103-4.
+on pages 103-4.

 Obstacles to Presence

-We can think of basically three main obstacles to the experience of presence:
+We can think of basically three main obstacles to the experience of

 The ego and personality are formed in infancy and early childhood as